Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 Which platform is best for an F-4 or F-5 visa holder?

 F-series visa holders can work without employer sponsorship, which opens more platforms than for D-10 or E-7 applicants.
-For white-collar roles: Saramin or KoMate, LinkedIn, and Wanted if you have Korean reading ability.
+For English-language white-collar roles: Seoulstart Jobs (disclosure: this is us) and LinkedIn.
+For Korean-language coverage if you read Korean: Saramin or KoMate and Wanted.
 For service and manufacturing roles: KoMate, KLiK, and Jobploy.
-For any role, KOWORK adds useful visa guidance alongside listings.
+KOWORK adds visa-guidance support alongside listings.
 See the F-4, F-5, and F-6 work rights guide for a full explanation of what you can and cannot do.

 I am on a D-10 job seeker visa.
 Which platforms should I use?

-KOWORK is the platform designed most specifically for D-10 job seekers targeting E-7 roles.
-It provides E-7 visa guidance alongside listings.
+Seoulstart Jobs (disclosure: this is us) and KOWORK are the two platforms built around the D-10 to E-7 pathway in English: Seoulstart Jobs surfaces English-JD roles with visa-tier signals on the card, KOWORK pairs listings with E-7 visa guidance.
 LinkedIn is strong for MNCs and foreign-invested companies.
 KOTRA Contact Korea is worth registering with if you have 3 or more years of relevant experience.
 KLiK and Jobploy add volume for service and education roles.
 For the D-10 to E-7 conversion, verify requirements directly at HiKorea (hikorea.go.kr) or call 1345.

 What is the best platform for English teaching jobs in Korea?